 - Encourage family members to talk about what's meaningful to them, or their favorite holiday memories.
 If your holiday is Christmas, for example: Invite each person at your celebration to choose or bring favorite ornament for the tree, and ask them to tell why it's meaningful to them.

 - Spend a moment after Christmas dinner asking the oldest member present to share his or her memories of Christmas past.

 - Gather around the tree and read a favorite Christmas story.
 Or, read a few pages of a longer work, like Dickens A Christmas Carol, or O. Henry’s “Gift of the Magi” aloud every night leading up to Christmas.
 (Adapted from It Ends With You)

 Whatever you are celebrating this time of year, I wish for you a season full of love and warmth.
 Tina Tessina, Ph.D., has been a licensed California psychotherapist for more than 30 years.
-She's authored more than 11 books, including "Money, Sex and Kids."
-She can be reached at firstname.lastname@example.org.
+She has authored more than 11 books, including "Money, Sex and Kids"; “The Commuter Marriage: Keeping your Relationship Close While you’re Far Apart”; "How to Be a Couple and Still Be Free"; "The Unofficial Guide to Dating Again"; and, “It Ends with You: Grow Up and Grow Out of Dysfunction.”
+Tina can be reached at firstname.lastname@example.org.